open-mmlab/mmdetection/docs/en/tutorials/how_to.md

 (1, 512, 1, 1)
 ```

-Replacing the `ResNet(depth=18)` in this script with your backbone and its setting, and you can get the channels of the new backbone.
+Users can get the channels of the new backbone by Replacing the `ResNet(depth=18)` in this script with their customized backbone.